gigi8android/tableau-challenge/README.md

 Data analytics were performed and embedded in the Tableau workbook's stories.

 In summary, it is observed that:
 * Citi-Bike subscribers/members mostly used bikes at the stations along 6th street such as Brunswick & 6th (87%), Monmouth & 6th (87%) and Jersey & 6th (84%).
-Non-subscriber/ casual users mostly hired bikes nead the Point Of Interests such as Liberty Rail (57%), Communipaw & Berry Lane (50%) and Jackson Square & Loncoln Park (47%).
+Non-subscriber/ casual users mostly hired bikes near the Point Of Interests such as Liberty Rail (57%), Communipaw & Berry Lane (50%) and Jackson Square & Loncoln Park (47%).
 * Business at Liberty Light Rail and Newport Pkwy were improving significantly during Spring and Summer months

 ![image](https://user-images.githubusercontent.com/92906443/162130235-82dfa481-37e1-4b7a-bbb8-e1d4e9594e30.png)